kubevela/kubevela.github.io/versioned_docs/version-v1.3/tutorials/webservice.md

 At this point, you have basically mastered the deployment method of Docker image.

+You can refer to [how to manage applications](../how-to/dashboard/application/create-application) to learn the details about the UI console operations.

 ## Deploy via CLI

 You also can deploy the application via CLI.